CSS Fade In Transition: Text, Images, Scroll & Hover

 Then, we'll create a quick jQuery function that determines our current scroll position and adds the .active

-class to the .box
+class to the .fade-in

 element once it has entered the viewport: